 A modular open source glacier model in Python

-The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module.
-It can simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world in a fully automated and extensible workflow.
+OGGM is an open source modelling framework able to simulate past and future mass balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.

 This is the model documentation for users and developers of the latest (cutting-edge) repository version.
 For the documentation of the latest stable release, visit docs.oggm.org/en/stable.

 Get in touch#

 License and citation#

 OGGM is available under the open source 3-Clause BSD License.

-- When using this software, please acknowledge the original authors of this contribution by using our logo, referring to our website or using an appropriate citation.
+When using this software, please acknowledge the original authors of this contribution by using our logo, referring to our website or using an appropriate citation.
 See Citing OGGM for how to do that.

 Redistributions of any substantial portion of the OGGM source code must meet the conditions listed in the OGGM license

 See the OGGM license for more information.